emmabostian/fem-design-systems/docs/foundations-of-design-systems.md

 - Define the foundation & identity of the system
 - Have veto power over the system
-- Manage & create the UI kit, component library, and style guide
+- Manage & create the UI Kit, component library, and style guide

 The team structure is cross-disciplined.
 You'll need members from design, engineering, and product in order to build a sustainable and scalable system.